Tuesday, December 16

 "Steve Austin, astronaut.
 A man barely alive.
 Gentlemen, we can rebuild him.
 We have the technology.
 We have the capability to make the world's first bionic man.
 Steve Austin will be that man.
 Better than he was before.
 Better... stronger... faster."

-Us boys debated the whole Jaime Sommers bionic woman love affair and thrilled to Max, the German Shepherd with bionic legs and jaw giving him super strength and speed.
+Us boys debated the whole Jaime Sommers bionic woman love affair and thrilled to Max, the German Shepherd whose bionic legs and jaw gave him super strength and speed.
 There was good and bad in the 70s but, as a kid, it did not get better than the bionic man.

 Catalina Strait